-Establishing trust especially in the e-commerce space is one of the challenges store owners need to accomplish.
-With the rate of cart abandonment being at 69%, online store owners need to think of ways on how to increase consumer confidence.
+Establishing trust, especially in the e-commerce space is one of the challenges store owners need to accomplish.
+With the rate of cart abandonment being at 69%, online store owners need to think of ways how to increase consumer confidence.

 And one way to do that is through trust badges.
 These are the stamps or seals that are strategically plastered on store pages to make the consumers feel comfortable in buying their product or availing of their service.

 But what are the different types of trust badges?
 And how does it help with gaining customer trust?
 These are only some of the questions that we’ll answer in this article.

 We’ll also talk about why trust is important, studies on trust badges, and how to increase consumer confidence beyond those badges.